-I am a research scientist at the Wyss Institute for Biologically Inspired Engineering at Harvard University and co-PI, along with George Church at Harvard Medical School, of an IARPA-funded project to map synaptic connectivity in large brain volumes.
+I am a senior research scientist and the Lead of the Synthetic Biology Platorm at the Wyss Institute for Biologically Inspired Engineering at Harvard University.
+I oversee all research conducted by the Synthetic Biology Platform including advances in nucleic acid synthesis, in situ sequencing, gene editing, genome recoding, gene therapy, stem cell therapy, extinct species resurrection, and all aspects relating to the intersection of synthetic biology and synthetic chemistry.
+I am also co-PI, along with George Church at the Department of Genetic at Harvard Medical School, of an IARPA-funded project to map synaptic connectivity in large brain volumes.

 This website has information about recent and past research projects as well as my background and publication history.
 Additional profiles can be found at Google Scholar, LinkedIn, and ResearchGate.